january3/vtree2/docs/articles/vtree2_for_vtree_users.md

 the vtree() call, but it is also way more flexible.

 **`labelnode`**.
 This is used in vtree to replace a variable level with a custom label.
-In vtree2, you can simply replace the variable levels *in the data* before constructing the vtree.
+In vtree2, the simplest solution is to replace the variable levels *in the data* before constructing the vtree.

 ``` r
 ## vtree::vtree(FakeData,"Group Sex",horiz=FALSE,